-Among the Old Testament's books of wisdom, Ecclesiastes stands as one seemingly out of place: full of frustration, blunt, and even a little hopeless.
-However, since God is its ultimate Author, its themes are realistic and necessary for us to grasp.
-With this article, John Ritenbaugh begins an extended series on Ecclesiastes and its trove of deep understanding.
+Ecclesiastes is full of frustration, bluntness, and even a little hopeless.
+However, its themes are realistic and necessary for us to grasp.

-We live in a world based on the "get" principle; everyone is out to acquire as much as possible for himself.
-The tenth commandment, however, is intended to govern this proclivity of human nature, striking at man's heart.
-John Ritenbaugh exposes the essence of covetousness and its marked link to the first commandment.
+Everyone is out to acquire as much as possible for himself.
+The tenth commandment, however, governs this proclivity of human nature, striking at man's heart.